 Reversing a binary tree and other great interview questions

-I saw an old tweet (yeah, I know, twitter archaeology) by Max Howell who complains about recruiters who have ignored his achievements.
+I saw an old tweet by Max Howell, who complains about recruiters who have ignored his achievements.

-Firstly, I thought “Yeah!
+Firstly, I thought, “Yeah!
 Exactly!”.
-I understood his outrage because similar behavior was exactly what convinced me to quit my previous company when they had decided that I could not be promoted: Sorry, we are going to ignore everything you have been doing for the last three years and make a decision based on 20-minute long interview (it is not a quote).
+I understood his outrage because similar behavior convinced me to quit my previous company when they had decided that I could not be promoted.
+Nobody likes it when they are ignoring everything you have been doing for the last three years and make a decision based on a 20-minute long interview.

 Can we blame recruiters for ignoring real experience and focusing on performing structured interviews with reality-unrelated questions?
 Is there at least one good reason to conduct a whiteboard interview?